 Wiltshire has an extremely rich ecclesiastical heritage of more than 500 buildings.
-The Wiltshire Historic Churches Trust was founded in 1954 and in the last five years has assisted 320 churches and chapels with grants of over £500,000 for fabric repairs and community enhancements.
+The Wiltshire Historic Churches Trust was founded in 1954 and in the last five years has assisted 190 churches and chapels with grants for fabric repairs and community enhancements.

 It is a non-denominational body and is able to assist non-conformist chapels and Roman Catholic churches as well as Anglican churches by funding repair, improvement and reconstruction.

 The grants made by the Wiltshire Historic Churches Trust have not historically been large but have provided important encouragement to local congregations working hard to maintain their ecclesiastical heritages.
 The income of the Wiltshire Historic Churches Trust is in the main derived from the annual September sponsored bike ride and walk (the “Ride And Stride”) and the activities of the Friends of Wiltshire Churches and to a lesser extent from donations and legacies.
-The Trust works with the National Churches Trust, and is able to recommend the allocation of NCT Partnership Programme grants for essential repairs and enhancements to Wiltshire churches.
+The Trust works with the National Churches Trust and Churches Trusts Forum.

 In 2008 the Friends of Wiltshire Churches was set up to raise awareness of the many beautiful churches and chapels in the county and to seek additional funds for the Wiltshire Historic Churches Trust.
 You can support the important work of the Trust by becoming a Friend of Wiltshire Churches.